-Cyprus corporate bank account
+Cyprus corporate bank account in 2022

 Healy Consultants Group PLC’s corporate banking team will proficiently handle the opening of our Client’s Cyprus bank account.
 We will prepare all the necessary documents and submit the same to the bank on behalf of our Client, and if needed, we would also attend the bank account opening interview on our Client’s behalf.

 - Bank of Cyprus is the largest bank in Cyprus with over 23.6 billion EUR in assets.
 All banks are regulated by the Central bank of Cyprus.